 While ADSL typically offers up to 50 Mbps, FTTC can easily give you double this download speed.
 FTTP has almost unlimited download speeds (up to 1Gbps).
 While the speed of FTTP might be alluting, the costs of installation can make it prohibitive for small and mid-sized businesses.
 It really depends on the speed your business needs as to whether FTTP or FTTC will provide you the best ROI.

 In an FTTC network, fibre is installed from the carrier network to the distribution point.

-This is why FTTC is known as fibre to the cabinet (the street level cabinet or distribution point).
-The FTTC product uses high-speed fibre to the cabinet but then uses copper to reach the business.
+This is why FTTC is known as "to the cabinet" (the street level cabinet or distribution point).
+The FTTC product uses high-speed fibre to the street level cabinet but then uses copper to reach the business.
 The use of copper in the "last mile" significantly reduces the bandwidth speed that can is achieved over the FTTC service.
 The data signal degrades over copper, so the longer the copper wire from the cabinet to the business premises, the slower the speed a business will get from the FTTC service.

 Unlike FTTC, FTTP connects the last part of the network, between the distribution point and the business premises by fibre.

 Openreach, is the business which owns and operates BT's fibre network.
 It has reported that 86% of the UK can now access FTTC.
 The areas which aren't covered by FTTC are very remote, as can be seen in the coverage heatmap below.

 FTTC uses existing duct infrastructure which makes for widespread availability throughout the UK.
 With over 30 million connected lines and premises in the UK your chances of finding a network connection within range are considerably high.